sveltejs/kit/documentation/docs/03-loading.md

 ### Output

-If you return a Promise from `load`, the SvelteKit will delay rendering until the promise resolves.
+If you return a Promise from `load`, SvelteKit will delay rendering until the promise resolves.
 The return value has several properties, all optional:

 #### status